Mendelssohn's

 music inspired by specific plays interspersed with vignettes from these plays.

-evening opened with the overture to "The Merry Wives of Windsor"
+The evening opened with the overture to "The Merry Wives of Windsor" written by

-written by Otto Nicolai.
-The Norwalk symphony set the tone for the first half
+Otto Nicolai.
+The Norwalk symphony set the tone for the first half with a warm

-with a warm reading of this well-known overture.
-Quickly changing gestures, in
+reading of this well-known overture.
+Quickly changing gestures, in which

-which strongly contrasting colors and musical styles are concatenated, were
+strongly contrasting colors and musical styles are concatenated, were carefully

-carefully balanced and made a strong impression.
-Diane Wittry conducted the
+balanced and made a strong impression.
+Diane Wittry conducted the entire evening

-entire evening without a baton, and in this overture and the Sibelius that
+without a baton, and in this overture and the Sibelius that followed I think

-followed I think that the two open hands contributed to soft and rich string
+that the two open hands contributed to soft and rich string sonority,

-sonority, particularly from the second violin and viola sections, which were
+particularly from the second violin and viola sections, which were outstanding

-Aste, Kathy McCafferty and Paul Hecht from Shakespeare on the Sound joined the
+Spencer Aste, Kathy McCafferty and Paul Hecht from Shakespeare on the Sound

 mysterious and wonderful score is the last major work written by Sibelius prior

-the close of his life in which he published no music.
-The actors wove brief but
+of his life in which he published no music.
+The actors wove brief but well

-closed the program, the presence of the actors created an effective connection
+program, the presence of the actors created an effective connection to the

 performances of such distractingly gorgeous music.